What Is ITIL Information Technology Infrastructure Library?

 ITIL V3 processes have expanded to cover the complete service management lifecycle and are closely aligned with ISO 20000.
 Similar to ITIL but integrating the process-based approach common to ISO standards, ISO 20000 is an international standard that describes best practices for IT service management.
 ISO/IEC 20000 was published in December, 2005, and replaced BS 15000.

 Just like with ISO 9000, the standard evolved out of efforts by the UK government during the 1980’s to model successful organizations and their IT service management approach.
 Version 3 was released in 2007 and takes a more circular or complete cycle approach than its predecessors, just as ISO 9000 has evolved into a more dynamic, process-based approach.
 The two have much in common and can be used side-by-side, but there are some ITIL V2 and ITIL V3 Differences.

 The core disciplines of ITIL V2 used to focus on “what” Service Support and Service Delivery should be done.
 Ten processes tightly defined ITIL V2 around some of the main operational elements of running IT services.

 - Incident Management

 - Problem Management

 While ITIL provides guidance to service companies, those companies cannot be ITIL-accredited; individuals may be certified as ITIL practitioners.
-Companies may be accredited to ISO 20000, however, and while ISO 20000 does not require companies to use ITIL, company accreditation to the ISO standard is made far easier by implementing ITIL beforehand.
+Companies may be accredited to ISO 27000, however, and while ISO 27000 does not require companies to use ITIL rules, company accreditation to the ISO standard is made far easier by implementing ITIL beforehand.